JOB OPENINGS

 The essential functions of this position include, but are not limited to, the following tasks:

-• Provide legal advice and representation in civil legal matters in consumer cases
+• Provide legal advice and representation in housing cases

 • Assist in coordinating day-of-court clinics